uc-cdis/gen3.org/content/resources/user/submit-data.md

     ![Upload and Submit](Gen3_Data_Submission_Use_Form.png)

-5. Navigate to the TSV and click "open", the contents of the TSV should appear in the grey box below.
+5. Navigate to the TSV and click "open".
+The contents of the TSV should appear in the grey box below.

 6. Click "Submit".

 A message should appear that indicates either success (green, "succeeded: 200") or failure (grey, "failed: 400").
 Further details can be reviewed by clicking on "DETAILS", which displays the API response in JSON form.
-Each record/entity that was submitted, it gets a true/false value for "valid" and lists "errors" if it was not valid.
+Each record/entity that was submitted, gets a true/false value for "valid" and lists "errors" if it was not valid.

 For anything other than success, check the other fields for any information on the error with the submission.
 The most descriptive information will be found in the individual entity transaction logs.
 Each line in the TSV will have its own output with the following attributes: